-Since May, 2011, Robert Kiyimba has served as our driver.
-His contact information is kiyimba_robert2@yahoo.com and his phone is 0772-439-870.
-Please be sure to e-mail Robert with your flight information well in advance.
-We usually send flight information as well, but you should be sure to make contact before you leave the US.
-To call Robert from the US, dial as follows: 011-256-772-439-870.
-If you are not signed up for Skype, you should do so.
-Just go to www.skype.com A 30 minute call to Uganda is roughly \$3 as of 5/12.
-Your friends and family will be able to call you easily.
-Should Robert prove unavailable, or there is a mix-up in making arrangements with Robert (which, again, has not happened yet,) you can call Kabali Meddi 0772555 262 or 0704 510 586.
-He is a good and reliable driver.
-No e-mail address for him, but feel free to call.
-Should neither driver work out (again, extremely unlikely), you can hire one of the local taxis from the airport.
-The standard rate for a taxi from Entebbe to Kampala is \$80,000 Shillings (roughly \$25-30 US given the exchange rate of 3000 USh/ dollar in 2/16).
+Should Charles prove unavailable, or there is a mix-up in making arrangements (which, again, has not happened yet,) you can hire one of the local taxis from the airport.
+The standard rate for a taxi from Entebbe to Kampala is \$90,000 Shillings (roughly \$25-30 US given the exchange rate of 3600 USh/ dollar in 1/18).
 This may involve some negotiation on your part.
-I would suggest changing a small amount at the airport if you do not have arrangements with Robert or Kabali.
-Remember that Omni Med covers the cost of your transportation to the site.
-We have a prepaid deal with Robert.
+I would suggest changing a small amount at the airport if you do not have arrangements with Charles.
+Remember that Omni Med covers the cost of your transportation to the site, and can help you in arranging your pickup.
 If any other arrangements, please contact us afterward and we can reimburse you.

 If you arrive during daylight hours and don't have much luggage, you can take a "special hire" taxi (different than a public taxi, aka matatu) to the nearest taxi stand, or "stage", (roughly \$3-4 US) and then catch a taxi into City Center.
 If tired upon arrival or with lots of baggage in tow, you can just find a special hire to take you directly to a hotel (if you plan to take a taxi, see below).
 There are many special hire taxis available at the airport upon arrival once you leave the baggage collection area.
-The following is an alternative driver to Robert who is very reliable and safe.
+The following is are alternative driver to Charles who are very reliable and safe.